gaberull/excel_gcp_mysql_webapp/README.md

 - [ ] Add phone number formatting (dashes) for other display options other than display all
 - [ ] Rename repository ``excel_to_mysql``
-- [ ] In dislay all employees outline in red inactive employees
 - [ ] Delete files created during the upload process (.csv, .html, etc)
 - [ ] Create screen recording gif of web application in action (don't use sensitive data)
 - [ ] maybe color code by position